jastill/droneDirectionsCAP/README.md

 ## NodeRed Docker

 ![example](images/nodered001.png)

-When running NodeRed in Docker, to access the local CAP application needs the hostname.
+When running NodeRed in Docker on a desktop, to access the local CAP application needs an accesible hostname.

 host.docker.internal